OWRC/interpolants/interpolation/climate-sources.md

 - Rainfall
 - Snowfall
 - Snowmelt
-- Minimum and Maximum temperatures
+- Air temperatures
 - Atmospheric pressure
+- Wind speed
+- Wind direction
+- Potential evaporation

 The data serve many purposes from basic overlay with other disparate data sets (such as hydrographs) to providing input to hydrological and groundwater-integrated models.